CLIxIndia-Dev/unplatform_v2/README.md

 [![Build Status](https://travis-ci.org/CLIxIndia-Dev/unplatform_v2.svg?branch=master)](https://travis-ci.org/CLIxIndia-Dev/unplatform_v2)  [![Coverage Status](https://coveralls.io/repos/github/CLIxIndia-Dev/unplatform_v2/badge.svg?branch=master)](https://coveralls.io/github/CLIxIndia-Dev/unplatform_v2?branch=master)

 # Unplatform
+The `unplatform` application is a generic, browser-based `ePub2` reader that can also support embedded assessments and interactive tools.
+Documentation on the architecture, software components, and how to build / use `unplatform` are hosted on the [GitHub project wiki](https://github.com/CLIxIndia-Dev/unplatform_v2/wiki).
+It is highly recommended to read through the Wiki before using `unplatform`, since many questions should already be answered there.
+Some general documentation is also provided in this README.

+## Technical Requirements
 This bundled app requires both `python 2.7` and `node.js`.
-One way to achieve both is to install `nodeenv` in a python virtualenvironment.
+One way to achieve both is to install `nodeenv` in a python virtual environment.

 ```
 pip install -r requirements.txt